How To Give Passionate Oral Sex: A Guide For Men & Women

-Firstly, always ask permission first.
+First, always ask permission.
 You may be in the mood to pleasure your partner, but check in with them first.
-If your partner isn't in the mood, then don't be disappointed.
+If your partner isn't in the mood (and yes, some people don't enjoy oral sex), then don't be disappointed.
 Allowing a space in a relationship for either partner to say no without consequence removes many unnecessary barriers regarding sex.
 Knowing that you both have the freedom to take a rain check creates much more trust and intimacy in your sexual relating than if you react negatively to their "no."

 2. Use your eyes.

 Before you even start, look at your partner's penis or vagina.
 I love it when clients tell me that they think their partner's genitalia is beautiful!
 Have a real, proper look.
 Notice its contours, size, color, firmness, hairiness.
 Allow your eyes to take everything in.
 Does it make you want to smile and giggle?
 Does it make you more turned on?
 Whatever arises for you, embrace it.
 In honoring your partner's parts with your eyes, you begin to realize the complexities of this amazing part of the body.